VirtualBrainLab/vbl-docs/docs/source/03_brain_viewer/01_bv_intro.md

  <img src="https://github.com/dbirman/UMRenderer/raw/main/Examples/gallery/brain_rotate_cropped.gif" width="45%">
 </p>

-This project allows you to connect your Python scripts to a standalone "mouse brain renderer" program, to create graphics like the ones above.
+The Brain Viewer allows you to connect your Python scripts to a standalone "mouse brain renderer" program, to create graphics like the ones above.
 As a user, you only need to read the first set of instructions below (install + instructions).

 ## Install